DoKevinator/UCR-Repository/README.md

 UCR-Repository
 ==============

-All my source code for school projects/assignments.
+All my source code for school projects/assignments at University of California, Riverside.

 For all of those who are interested in the kind of assignments or projects I do in school.
 Please DO NOT plagiarize.